EndPointCorp/end-point-blog/2025/03/client-mining.md

 - **Strategic Partnerships** – Collaborations with complementary businesses.
 - **Acquisitions & Mergers** – Buying companies that align with your strengths.

 Again, focus on your company's area of expertise, and sychronize to it.
 The world today is very segmented, and potential clients expect you to already understand at least the basics of their needs.
+In many cases you will be competing with specialized consultants, that are very adept at the industry your potential client operates in.
+So you need to know your own company's areas of strength, and how that will set you apart from competitors.
+Broad, grand statements about how you can increase returns or optimize operations alone will not cut it.
+You will need specific examples of how you have done this in the past, and how that applies to your current situation.
+Come prepared!!

 ### Proactive Strategies
 - **Cold Outreach** – Email marketing and cold calling (effective in some cases).